shreyasichauhan19/COSC322_Project/README.md

 Brefore we begin, please note that it take two players(in the same game room) for the AI to start playing.

 1. Install `maven`, I used `brew` to do so.
-2. Clone the prokect repository on your machine
+2. Clone the project repository on your machine
 3. Open up the project in an IDE of your choice I used Eclipse IDE
 4. Right click on the project -> Run As -> Run Configurations -> Java Application
 5. We are now going to create a new run configuration for the project by clicking on Java Application.